Coconut Oil for Stretch Marks

 - Coconut oil and castor oil: add equal amounts of coconut oil and castor oil in a little container and massage into skin.
-Castor oil is a thick sticky oil, so don’t put your ball gown on afterwards!
+Castor oil is a thick, sticky oil, so don’t put your ball gown on afterward!
 Slip into some nice flannels and let it soak into your skin.

 - Coconut oil and coffee grounds scrub: for those of us who like to minimize our waste – this is a wonderful way to use those coffee grounds!
 Just add your used coffee grounds into some coconut oil.
 If you want to make a batch of these – maybe add about a half a cup of coffee grounds to half a cup of coconut oil.
 Give it a good mix and then pour it into ice-block molds.
-Put this into the fridge until hard.
+Put this into the refrigerator until hard.
 It’s quite easy just to pop them out of the molds once they have set.
-Store them in a zip lock bag in the fridge.
+Store them in a ziplock bag in the fridge.
 Every time you bath or shower, take 1 or 2 little blocks out and rub them over your skin.
-Just rinse off like normal.
+Just rinse off as you usually would.
 This is a wonderful hydrating skin loofa all in one!

-- It’s best to apply clean coconut oil to the stretch marks after your shower.
-Or you could even add a few drops to your bath water, and then apply to the skin after you have towelled off.
+- It’s best to apply pure coconut oil to the stretch marks after your shower.
+Or you could even add a few drops to your bath water, and then apply to the skin after you have toweled off.